 Who alert notifications are sent to

-An Alert Rule's Alert Interval time period sets how frequent notifications are continuously sent during an alerting condition.
-If an alert is acknowledged, alerts resume at this frequency when the time period set in the Resume Alerts After has been reached.
+The Alert Interval time period sets how frequent alert notifications are continuously sent during an alerting condition.
+If an alert is acknowledged, alert notifications resume at the time period set in the Resume Alerts After has been reached.

 As an example, an alert was activated at 1:00 PM and the Alert Interval is set to 15 minutes.
 An alert notification is sent every 15 minutes.
 However if the alert was acknowledge, alerts resume at this frequency once the Resume Alert After time period has been reached